{{selectedAlertBand.alertDescription}}

 Gate one reports

 The first stage of the RAPID gated process is gate one.
-At this stage, we must demonstrate each strategic solution’s progress and viability.
-This involves setting out plans for delivering the proposed solution, including early conceptual outline designs alongside strategies for engaging stakeholders, gaining planning permission and for procuring and operating the new infrastructure.
+At this stage, we had to demonstrate each strategic solution’s progress and viability.
+This involved setting out plans for delivering the proposed solution, including early conceptual outline designs alongside strategies for engaging stakeholders, gaining planning permission and for procuring and operating the new infrastructure.

 Query responses – South Lincolnshire reservoir